KWottrich/sys-clk/README.md

 **Notes:**
 1. GPU overclock is capped at 460Mhz in handheld and capped at 768Mhz if charging, unless you're using the official charger.
 2. Clocks higher than 768MHz need the official charger is plugged in.

+## Development

+Follow the [install procedures at switchbrew.org](https://switchbrew.org/wiki/Setting_up_Development_Environment).
+Additionally, you will need to install the following dependencies:

+* switch-glfw
+* switch-glm

+This can be accomplished by running `pacman -S switch-glfw switch-glm`.

+Once the environment is set up, run `./build.sh` to build the project.
+The output will be saved to `/dist`